nautobot/nautobot/nautobot/docs/models/extras/jobbutton.md

 ![Job Button Form](../../media/models/jobbutton_form.png "Job Button Form")

 For any Job that is loaded into Nautobot, the Job must be enabled to run.
-See [Nautobot Enable Jobs](../../additional-features/jobs.md#enabling-jobs-for-running) for more details.
+See [Enabling Jobs for Running](../../additional-features/jobs.md#enabling-jobs-for-running) for more details.

 ## Required Permissions